aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/slide-master/_index.md

 First, we add images into the image collection of presentation.
-Now these images can be used in shapes, so we create a picture frame on Slide Master with [AddPictureFrame ](https://apireference.aspose.com/slides/python-net/aspose.slides/shapecollection/methods/addpictureframe)method.
-After that, we add new slides, which are based on this Slide Master with [AddEmptySlide ](https://apireference.aspose.com/slides/python-net/aspose.slides/slidecollection/methods/addemptyslide)method.
-Info AddEmptySlide method we pass the layout of the Slide Master, so the new slides will be created with same master slide template.
+Now these images can be used in shapes, so we create a picture frame on Slide Master with [add_picture_frame ](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/shapecollection/)method.
+After that, we add new slides, which are based on this Slide Master with [add_empty_slide ](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/slidecollection/)method.
+Info `add_empty_slide` method we pass the layout of the Slide Master, so the new slides will be created with same master slide template.